lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

     public void render(Window window, Scene scene) {
         fwdRenderActivity.waitForFence();

-        swapChain.acquireNextImage();
+        int imageIndex = swapChain.acquireNextImage();
+        if (imageIndex < 0 ) {
+            return;
+        }

         fwdRenderActivity.submit(graphQueue);

-        swapChain.presentImage(presentQueue);
+        swapChain.presentImage(presentQueue, imageIndex);
     }
     ...
 }
 ```

 The first think that we do is to wait for the fence associated to the swap chain image that we are about to use.
 We need to wait, prior to performing any other calls for the semaphore which controls the execution finalization of previous commands, used for the same command buffer, to be signaled.
 That is, previous operations need to have finished.
 This is don in the `fwdRenderActivity.waitForFence()` method that we will implement later on.
 After that, we need to acquire the swap chain image that we will use, we submit the commands and finally present the image.
-In order to achive that, the `SwapChain` class defines two new methods to acquire and present the used images, there are also changes in the `SwapChain` constructor.
+In order to achieve that, the `SwapChain` class defines two new methods to acquire and present the used images, there are also changes in the `SwapChain` constructor.
 Let's review them.
 As it has been explained above, We can have a single queue to combine graphics and presentation.
 In that case we would need to check for both graphics and presentation capabilities.
 However, for some hardware, this could not be the case and we may have different queue families for graphics and presentation.
 If this is the case, we need to modify how the swap chain access the images.
 If the queue families used for graphics and presentation are different we may need to access to render results from different queues families, therefore we cannot rely on exclusive access, we need to switch to concurrent access.
 In order to properly handle that, we will need to modify the `SwapChain` constructor to accept two new parameters:

 - The queue used for presentation.
 - Other queues which may have concurrent access.
 If you only use a single queue for everything just leave that parameter as null.